-Trust us, if you are going through divorce mediation, you need a family law attorney on your side.
+If you are going through divorce mediation, you need a mediation lawyer.

 What is Divorce Mediation?

-Divorce mediation is an out-of-court dispute resolution tool that helps separating couples who want to amicably settle their issues with minimal involvement from the legal system.
-A good mediator is one who will:
+Divorce mediation is an out-of-court dispute resolution tool that helps couples that want to amicably settle their issues with minimal involvement from the legal system.
+A good mediator will:

 - guide the spouses during their negotiations